VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ```

 Recall from our `settings` template, that we only want to allow users to
-be able to disconnect an oauth provider method, if they have some other
+be able to disconnect an OAuth provider method if they have some other
 way to log in.
 We wouldn't want to strand an account without a means
 of logging into it.
 The `can_oauth_disconnect()` function addresses this
-concern by returning `True` only if the at least one oauth provider
+concern by returning `True` only if at least one OAuth provider
 id is in the database **OR** a username AND password is in the database.

-Just like when connecting to an oauth provider, disconnection routes are
+Just like when connecting to an OAuth provider, disconnection routes are
-set up specific for each oauth provider, and then their oauth client
+set up specifically for each OAuth provider, and then their OAuth client
 names are sent to a centralized `oauth_disconnect` function.
 This function
-simply sets the field for that specific oauth provider to `None` for the
+simply sets the field for that specific OAuth provider to `None` for the
 current user and then calls `save()` on the current user.
 This is followed
 by letting the user know the disconnect was a success through a `Flask.flash`
 message and redirecting the user back to the user `settings` page where